 Would you like to use computer spy software to monitor employees in your workplace?
-Remote spy softwares provide the means to track computer activity of employees that are in-house as well as those that are working from home, but this technology must be used responsibly to ensure that monitoring is performed ethically and legally.
+Computer spy software provides the means to track computer activity of employees that are in-house as well as those that are working from home.

 Spy software for PCs can be deployed remotely via company servers to the devices that will be monitored, allowing for the software to be distributed to remote workers.
 With stealth monitoring features enabled on the program, users will not be aware that computer monitoring is taking place.